 Education in the field of Emergency Medical Services began in the Greater Johnstown Area in the mid 1970s with the EMT-Basic.
 In late 1976, education at the EMT-P level began at Portage Area High School.
 The program at that time was administratively operated by the then Cambria-Somerset Emergency Medical Services Council.
 To be more centrally located for both counties, the program was moved to the Greater Johnstown Career and Technology Center.
-With changes occurring in the Emergency Medical Services system state wide, the Cambria Somerset Council became part of the Southern Alleghenies Emergency Medical Services Council.
+With changes occurring in the Emergency Medical Services system statewide, the Cambria Somerset Council became part of the Southern Alleghenies Emergency Medical Services Council.
 As the Paramedic Program grew, it was moved to Conemaugh Memorial Medical Center in 1995 where a Paramedic Advisory Committee was formed to provide input on the paramedic program.
-Since then it has become part of Conemaugh's successful Allied Health Schools.
-The program has undergone numerous changes since its inception to assure it's students, as well as the citizens of the Commonwealth quality education.
-The School of Emergency Medical Services is still growing, and expanding to meet the needs of the 21st century.
+Since then, it has become part of Conemaugh's successful Allied Health Schools.
+The program has undergone numerous changes since its inception to assure its students, as well as the citizens of the Commonwealth quality education.